 In IEEE Symposium on Security and Privacy (S&P) -- Oakland, 2011.

-Award: Recognized as the runner-up for the Outstanding Research in Privacy Enhancing Technologies 2012.
+Runner-up for the Outstanding Research in Privacy Enhancing Technologies 2012.

 CS4257: Algorithmic Foundations of Privacy